 The icon is based on an optical illusion of a cube within a cube.
 Primarily, the form depicts a big cube, made of wood walls and metal-plated top surfaces, with a notch cut out of the center, resulting in a 3-D "L" shape.
 However, the longer one looks at this, perception begins to shift, resulting in a couple of different interpretations: 1) a small cube with a wooden wall and metal-plated bottom, in the corner of a room, hovering near the top of a tiled ceiling; 2) a room, tilted 90° clockwise, with hardwood floors, tiled walls, and a cube with a wood countertop and metal-plated side on the floor in the corner.
 This perception shift is important to the name, because it presents an ironic twist.
 To make "lucid" means to make clear, and while the icon seems to initially baffle and confuse, it ultimately encourages the viewer to challenge his or her preconceived notions of "perception."
 So too is the Lucid Form methodology for creating seeming impossible structures.

-Download these powerful design tools to use on your own logo design projects and get your business going.
-The brand guidelines will amaze your clients and fellow designers.
-The logo premium bundle is where the real fun starts.
-Buy these products and you'll get your logo design skills to a new level.
-Don't forget to get your logo inspiration from all of our logo designs!
+Our logo inspiration gallery will give you the creative boost you're looking for.
+Get your daily dose of logo design inspiration to work on your own logo design projects and get your business going.
+Be amazed by our logo designers and their brand guidelines.
+We are here to help you impress your clients and our fellow designers.
+Professionalize your logo design skills and get yourself to a new level.
 Browse our logo design gallery and discover all the new logo design trends and much more.
 We know you love logos!